acima-credit/actionable/README.md

 end
 ```

 There are a couple of special methods that can be called to immediately short circuit the execution of the steps if we know that everything was successful or if things failed early.
 They are `succeed!` and `fail!`.
-In the following example, we won't get to the `create` step because we'll fail before then. `succeed!` is going to work the exact same way, it'll just cause the result to have a status of `success` rather than `fail`.
+In the following example, we won't get to the `create` step if the amount is missing because we'll fail before then. `succeed!` is going to work the exact same way, it'll just cause the result to have a status of `success` rather than `fail`.

+There are also `fail` and `sucess` methods, without the bang.
+These will not short circuit the execution, but will create either a failure or success object, and continue execution.
+So, because of this, in the example, if we're missing only the name, but not the amount, we'll still go through and complete creating the invoice, but we'll end up with a failure object letting us know that the name was missing.
+However, if the amount is missing, we won't go on to actually create the invoice after validation.

 ```ruby
 class CreateInvoice < ::Actionable::Action